kode4food/fate-lang/README.md

 let deidentified = {for name:value in person
                     where name not in ['name', 'address', 'ssn']}

+# More Advanced Patterns
+let LargeOrangeShape = ~{
+  type: ? in ['square', 'circle', 'triangle'],
+  colors: 'orange' in ?,
+  size: ? > 50
+}

+if shape like LargeOrangeShap
+  'bingo!'
+end

 # Join Processing
 when userData(user) & err()
   # an error occurred fetching notifications